 I'm pleased to announce that I'll be collaborating with the Shambhala Center of Baltimore in the months to come.
 I'll be providing restorative yoga during the 'Care for the Caregiver' portion of the weekend long 'Conscious Dying: Planning for Impermanence' workshop.
 Join us!
-Also, save the date for a Self-care Workshop just in time for Spring.
+Also, save the date for a Self-care Workshop just in time for Spring, and a Resiliency Workshop on Mother's Day.
 More information, here.

 ‘We need, in every community, a group of angelic troublemakers.’ - Bayard Rustin

 I've answered the call!
 In preparation for the Women’s March in Washington on Saturday, January 21, 2017 I will receive training in the skills of Nonviolence and Peacekeeping from our local Quakers.
-Take care and take action!
+Take action and take care!

-Maybe you follow me on Facebook - thank you!
-Maybe you already use the MindBody app but didn't know I was there too.
-Those are two great ways to find my next group class or workshops.
-In addition, you may now also book individual yoga therapy sessions with me.
-To that end, I also now have my very own mobile app, which you can download from your favorite store:
+There are now two great ways to learn more about my next group class or upcoming workshops.
+Maybe you already follow me on Facebook - thank you!
+Maybe you also already use the MindBody app but didn't know I was there as well.
+Let's connect!
+In addition, you may now also book individual yoga therapy sessions with me - please reach out to learn more.

 Amy was awarded a scholarship to attend the 2016 Buddhist Contemplative Care Symposium; AWAKE AT THE BEDSIDE: RADICAL COMPASSION IN PALLIATIVE AND END-OF-LIFE CARE.
 This event is a collaboration between the New York Zen Center for Contemplative Care & The Garrison Institute, to occur from November 3rd to November 6th, 2016 at the Garrison Institute in Garrison, NY.
 The symposium will include a special performance of ‘Extreme Measures’ by Eve Ensler, performed by James Lecesne with a live ‘talk back’ session afterwards.
 More information can be found here.